NewsLocal News

 FOP President Ken Kober told us replacing the chief "is not the answer" to violence.

 "There are three options: Repeal Issue 5 so the Police Chief isn’t under the thumb of an elected official, convince the mayor to allow the Chief to do her job independently or residents vote for a new mayor.
-Otherwise we will remain at status quo with violence in this city," said Kober.
+Otherwise we will remain at status quo with violence in this city," Kober previously said.